 If you are looking to expand your search, though, consider the Ticwatch, from Mobvoi, a Chinese tech company focused on artificial intelligence.

 The Ticwatch Pro is the flagship watch in the line.
-It has one of the longest lasting batteries in the industry (it can last up to 30 days) uses Google’s Wear OS, and can utilize thousands of Google apps.
+It has one of the smartwatches with the longest-lasting batteries in the industry (it can last up to 30 days) uses Google’s Wear OS (one of several smartwatch operating systems currently being used) and can utilize thousands of Google apps.
 It also has health and fitness trackers and uses speech recognition to act as a personal assistant.
 Retailing at $250, this is one of the nicest looking and most fully equipped smartwatches on the market.

 As with all personal accessories, one size never fits all.
 Luckily, there are as many smartwatch options as there are for smartphones, and it’s clear that technology is only going to keep growing and evolving.
 A smartwatch may be a luxury now, but odds are good that in the next few years, they’ll become as necessary as a smartphone.